mpr90/rtkml/README.md

 To save a copy of the JSON response from RoadTrippers API, use the `--debug` flag.
 This will be saved in a file named after the trip ID: `<ID>.json`

 An example of the JSON data returned from Roadtrippers is given [here](example_response.json).

+### Example

+The following example walks through the steps to extract trip data from Roadtrippers and import as a route/trip to a Garmin GPS device.

+1. Run the rtkml script to extract the KML for the selected trip, e.g.
+`python rtkml.py 32268605 --debug`

+2. use [gpsbabel](https://www.gpsbabel.org/index.html) to convert KML to GPX based on the waypoints in Roadtrippers.
+Strip out waypoints since they would otherwise show up as 'favourites' in Garmin.
+Simplify route by removing redundant waypoints to keep error within 10 meters. e.g.
+`gpsbabel -i kml -o gpx -f 32268605.kml -x transform,rte=wpt -x nuketypes,waypoints,tracks -x simplify,crosstrack,error=0.01k -F 32268605.gpx`

+3. Import the resulting GPX into (Garmin Basecamp)[https://www.garmin.com/en-US/software/basecamp/]

+4. Right clip on the newly imported route and recalculate.
+Confirm route is as desired.
+If not, go back to Roadtrippers and add waypoints, then repeat.

+5. Transfer route to Garmin device from Basecamp.